TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/41 - Mark/Mark 8/Mark 8.33.md

 ---

-But he turning about, and seeing his disciples, rebuked Peter, and saith, Get thee behind me, Satan; for thou mindest not the things of God, but the things of men.
+But he, turning around, and seeing his disciples, rebuked Peter, and said, "Get behind me, Satan!
+For you have in mind not the things of God, but the things of men."